Ali Zafar

-Ali Zafar (born 18 May 1980) is a Pakistani singer-songwriter, actor, model, producer, screenwriter and painter.
-He started out on Pakistani television before becoming a popular musician, later also established a career in Bollywood and his success led many Pakistani actors to venture into Hindi films.
+Ali Zafar (Note: /pa/.) (/pa/; born 18 May 1980) is a Pakistani singer-songwriter, actor, model, producer, screenwriter and painter.
+He started out on Pakistani television as an actor before becoming a popular musician, later also established a career in Bollywood and his success led many Pakistani actors to venture into Hindi films.
 He has received five Lux Style Awards and a Filmfare Award nomination.

-Zafar began his career as a music composer and gained popularity with his single "Channo" from his debut album, Huqa Pani, which sold over five million copies worldwide.
+The son of educationist Kanwal Ameen, Zafar began his music career as a composer and gained popularity with his single "Channo" from his debut album, Huqa Pani (2003), which sold over five million copies worldwide.
 "Channo" turned out to be a huge success, topping many music charts and earned him several awards for Best Music Album and Artist.
-Zafar made his acting debut with a leading role in the 2010 Bollywood satire film Tere Bin Laden, a moderate box office success.
+Zafar made his acting debut in cinema with a leading role in the 2010 Bollywood satire film Tere Bin Laden, a moderate box office success.
 His performance in the film garnered critical appreciation and earned him several nominations in the Best Male Debut category, including Filmfare.
 He then also worked in several films, including Mere Brother Ki Dulhan, Chashme Baddoor, and Dear Zindagi.

 Alongside his acting and singing career, Zafar participates in tours, concerts, and stage shows, is active in humanitarian work, and has a number of endorsement deals.
 In 2013, Zafar was voted as the "Sexiest Asian Man on the Planet", based on a worldwide poll by the British newspaper Eastern Eye.

 On 23 March 2021, Ali Zafar was awarded the highest literary award, Pride of Performance, for his contribution in the field of arts and music.
 He received the award from President of Pakistan Arif Alvi at ceremony at the President House, Islamabad.